Cinema for Peace Foundation: Cinema for Peace Foundation Special Initiatives

-Dinner for Tibet.
-The Cinema for Peace Foundation organized a film program and dinner to support Tibetan culture on the occasion of the last visit of the 14th Dalai Lama in Wiesbaden in August 2011.

-Dinner and Symposium on the Issue of Child Soldiers.
-The Foundation also supported a symposium on the issue of "Child Soldiers" conducted by the International Criminal Court (ICC) in The Hague in August 2011 expanding this encounter by film screenings and a charity dinner.
-The event was to accompany the final declaration of the historically remarkable "Lubanga Case", in which for the first time that Congolese rebel leader was held accountable for violating the ban on the recruitment and use of child soldiers as formulated in article 8, paragraph 2 of the Rome Statute.
-Former child soldiers attended the encounter as well a UNHCR Goodwill Ambassador Angelina Jolie and the UN Special Representative on Children in Armed Conflict, Radhika Coomaraswamy.
-All parties involved phrased a petition in which all UN member states are called upon to condemn the use of child soldiers, to fight the use of sexual violence in war and to make efforts to prevent that schools and hospitals become targets of armed attacks.

 Celebration of First Ever Logo for Human Rights The first ever logo for human rights was celebrated at an event in New York hosted by the Cinema for Peace Foundation on Friday 23 September 2011.
 The new design which brings to mind both a human hand and a bird in flight was created by Serbian designer Predrag Stakic.
 Stakic's logo is the winner of an online contest, and was chosen from more than 15,000 entries which were submitted by designers in 190 countries.
 Among the guests were Robert De Niro and the German Foreign Minister Guido Westerwelle and various human rights defenders as the mother and the sister of Mohamed Bouazizi, whose self-immolation brought about the Arab Spring.
 In a video message Aung San Suu Kyi said, "I look forward to a time when this logo will be seen all over the world ...
 I hope that little children and babies will see it and it will be a sign of happiness, peace and security to them."